qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/tutorials/tutorial-part-3.rst

   this.__store.bind("model", this, "tweets");

 This line takes care of synchronizing the two properties, the model property of the store and the tweets property of our service object.
 That means as soon as data is available in the store, the data will also be set as tweets in the identica service.
-Thats all we need to do in the identica service class for fetching the data.
+That's all we need to do in the identica service class for fetching the data.
 Now its time to bring the data to the UI.

 .. _pages/desktop/tutorials/tutorial-part-3#bring_the_tweets_to_the_ui: